hypersonic-laboratories/helix-documentation/docs/tutorials/tutorialImports/importing-custom-map.md

 --8<-- "old.md"

-Import custom maps from the marketplace.
+Import custom maps from Unreal's marketplace.

 ## Create a new project with HELIX studio.